-Subject to any withholding requirement, the standard of reasonableness, and (if applicable) Code section 162(m), we generally will be entitled to a deduction to the extent any participant recognizes ordinary income from an award granted under the 2004 Plan.
+Subject to any withholding requirement, the standard of reasonableness, and (if applicable) Section 162(m) of the Code, we generally will be entitled to a deduction to the extent any participant recognizes ordinary income from an award granted under the 2004 Plan.
+While the 2004 Plan is designed to allow for the granting of awards that comply with the "qualifying performance-based" compensation exception under Section 162(m) of the Internal Revenue Code, the Company retains the discretion to grant awards that exceed the Section 162(m) deductibility limit.